1st Maine Cavalry Regiment: Jackson advances

-By 07:00 on May 24, 1862, a Saturday, MGEN Banks at Strasburg wired Secretary Stanton when he confirmed that Jackson's 17,000 had completely routed the garrison at Front Royal "with considerable loss in killed, wounded, and prisoners". and were closing on him, turning his position.
+By 07:00 on May 24, 1862, a Saturday, Maj.
+Gen. Banks at Strasburg wired Secretary Stanton when he confirmed that Jackson's 17,000 had completely routed the garrison at Front Royal "with considerable loss in killed, wounded, and prisoners". and were closing on him, turning his position.
 Under these circumstances, Banks figured that if he could reach Winchester, he would preserve his lines of communication and increase the odds of reinforcement before contact.
 At dawn, Banks called Hatch forward from Middletown and had him push patrols to Woodstock and along Manassas Gap Railroad.
 He also tasked Hatch to round up any stragglers and put to torch any supplies of military value that could not be carried off.
 He then began his retreat north along the Valley Pike.
-Doughty's battalion and two companies of the 1st Vermont under MAJ William D. Collins, (Note: Throughout this detached duty, MAJ Collins would act as Douty's second-in-command.) just returned from patrol toward Woodstock at 02:00, (all told, a force of around 400 men) had temporarily camped at historic Belle Grove plantation (Note: Belle Grove was a colonial-era mansion that had been the home of Major Isaac Hite, brother-in-law of President James Madison and friendly neighbor of President Thomas Jefferson, who had personally designed the limestone dwelling for Hite in 1794.)
+Doughty's battalion and two companies of the 1st Vermont under Maj.
+William D. Collins, (Note: Throughout this detached duty, Maj.
+Collins would act as Douty's second-in-command.) just returned from patrol toward Woodstock at 02:00, (all told, a force of around 400 men) had temporarily camped at historic Belle Grove plantation (Note: Belle Grove was a colonial-era mansion that had been the home of Major Isaac Hite, brother-in-law of President James Madison and friendly neighbor of President Thomas Jefferson, who had personally designed the limestone dwelling for Hite in 1794.)
 Banks pulled them onto the road at 07:00 as a rear guard escort up the road to Middletown.
 Banks was anxious and wanted to know where the rebels were.
 He sent two companies of the 29th Pennsylvania Infantry and elements of the 1st Michigan Cavalry to head east on Chapel Road, a country lane which connected Middletown, four miles north, with Cedarville (modern North Front Royal) the site of Kenly's surrender, in turn, four miles north of Front Royal.